 Students are responsible for making their own arrangements for transportation.

-Should weather conditions necessitate the cancellation of classes, information will be given over the following radio stations:
+Should weather conditions necessitate the cancellation of classes, information will be posted to the WRDSB main site and given over the following radio stations:

 - Evaluation – Your teacher will give you details with respect to your evaluation.
 It is your responsibility to keep informed of your progress.
 Consult often with your teacher.
 Major assignments are an important part of the learning program.
 Failure to complete such assignments, in most circumstances, will result in a loss of that credit.

 - Examinations – Formal examinations are scheduled for all courses.
 Students are expected to WRITE their examination ON THE SCHEDULED DATES.
 Please understand that we are unable to excuse students from exams for any reason, other than illness; i.e. holidays or work are not acceptable reasons.
 A medical note, at a cost to the student, will be required.